 - It has a long way to go regarding its adoption in the aviation industry.
 The market demand for Sustainable aviation fuel is still much less when compared to jet fuel consumption.
 This is because there are not enough SAF production plants.

-- The ‘green premium’ is the biggest challenge that comes in the way of the adoption of SAF.
-The gap between fossil kerosene prices and SAF prices is a major factor behind its lack of adoption.
+- The gap between fossil kerosene prices and SAF prices is a major factor behind its lack of adoption.

 It has become extremely important for leaders all over the world to take charge of promoting sustainable aviation fuel.
 This transition from jet fuels to SAF is critical in realizing the sustainable goals of the aviation industry.
 Apart from sustainable aviation fuel, there are other ways of including sustainable practices for this industry.